 Reach out with Teams chat

-Use Teams on desktop or mobile app to initiate a Teams chat from the parent/guardian roster to connect with your students' families.
-Just like your other Teams chats, this chat shows up in your chat pane and is searchable from the search bar in Teams.
+Use Teams on desktop or mobile to initiate a Teams chat from the parent/guardian roster and connect with your students' families.
+Just like your other Teams chats, this chat appears in your chat pane and is searchable from the Teams search bar.
 New users who join the chat will see the chat history with all previously sent messages.

 What parents/guardians see